Vince Williams Jr.

-Vincent Terrill Williams Jr. (born August 30, 2000) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+Vincent Terrill Williams Jr. (born August 30, 2000) is an American professional basketball player who last played for the Utah Jazz of the National Basketball Association (NBA).
 He played college basketball for the VCU Rams.

 College career

 Before his freshman season at VCU, Williams tore his labrum in his left shoulder and was sidelined until August 2018.
 As a freshman, he averaged 4.9 points and 3.3 rebounds per game.
 During the offseason, he suffered a torn right labrum that required surgery and was not fully cleared to return until early October 2019.
 Williams was limited to 21 games in his sophomore season due to hand and ankle injuries, averaging 4.2 points and 2.8 rebounds per game.

 Professional career

-Memphis Grizzlies (2022–present)
+Memphis Grizzlies (2022–2026)

 Williams was selected with the 47th overall pick in the 2022 NBA draft by the Memphis Grizzlies.
 On July 2, 2022, the Grizzlies signed him to a two-way contract.
+Williams made 15 appearances (including one start) for Memphis during his rookie campaign, posting averages of 2.0 points, 1.0 rebound, and 0.3 assists.

 On January 10, 2024, Williams signed a multi-year contract with the Grizzlies.
+He made 52 total appearances (including 33 starts) for Memphis during the 2023–24 NBA season, averaging 10.0 points, 5.6 rebounds, and 3.4 assists.

+Williams played in 27 games (including five starts) for the Grizzlies during the 2024–25 NBA season, averaging 6.6 points, 3.6 rebounds, and 2.0 assists.
+In the 2025–26 NBA season, Williams played in 34 games (including 12 starts) for the Grizzlies, posting averages of 8.0 points, 4.0 rebounds, and 4.4 assists.